Tonyg92x/42printf/README.md

  <!-- CORRECTIONS -->
 ## Corrections
 <p align="center">
   For the project, before getting corrected by our peers and system, we are welcome to test our projects.
-To do so, I two up-to-date tester.
-<\p>
+I used Tripouille tester (https://github.com/Tripouille/printfTester) and paulo-santana tester (https://github.com/paulo-santana/ft_printf_tester).
+In the future the project may change and these tester may be outdated.

 <p align="right">(<a href="#top">back to top</a>)</p>